Tanzania accused of violence on Maasai protesting eviction

 “We saw many people being beaten,” said Stephen Parmuat, who said he helped carry some of those wounded across the border after the confrontations late last week.
 “For now, the situation is still bad.
 We don’t know what’s next.
 Many people are displaced.
 We don’t know where to go.”

 A Tanzanian advocate for the Maasai told the AP that 20 people arrested, including political leaders, were charged with murder on Thursday at the Resident Magistrate's Court in Arusha without advocates being notified, contrary to procedure.
+The AP saw a copy of the court documents, with many of those charged described as “peasants.”
 Speaking on condition of anonymity out of fear of retaliation, the advocate asked how so many people could be charged with the murder of the one police officer that authorities said was killed.

 A call to the court in Arusha was not answered.